HSLdevcom/digitransit-site/src/pages/en/developers/apis/4-realtime-api/index.md

 ---

 [[alert-warning]]
 | GTFS-RT APIs (service alerts and trip updates) hosted at api.digitransit.fi have been deprecated.
 For HSL region, realtime data in GTFS-RT format is available from [HSL GTFS-RT API](https://hsldevcom.github.io/gtfs_rt/).
+[Waltti open data](https://opendata.waltti.fi/) provides GTFS-RT for many cities around Finland.
 Realtime data is also available from the routing API.

 Realtime APIs provide disruption information and predictions for stop arrival and departure times in GTFS RT format and vehicle positions in a custom JSON format.
 When using realtime APIs, keep in mind that the availability and quality of the data varies in each city.